EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Summon (1)

-{% hint style="info" %}
+!!! info
       Summon, denoted by special attack 1 or "S" (old code), allows you to teleport the player to the NPC, or the NPC to the player.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |